 This project was a lot of fun and where ink is the traditional color transfer for many paper crafts, I decided to use chalk-based paint.

 This was really easy!

-This post contains affiliate links for Dixie Belle Paint and Cutting Edge Stencils, Click here to read site terms.
+This post contains affiliate links for Dixie Belle Paint, Cutting Edge Stencils and Amazon, Click here to read site terms.